Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Introduction

 \section{Introduction}

-Image restoration is a class of inverse problems that seek the original image given only one or more observations degraded by corruption, {\it e.g.}, noise, down-sampling, blurring or lost components (either in the spatial or frequency domain).
-Such problems are inherently under-determined.
-In order to regularize such ill-posed problems into well-posed ones, a large body of works adopt \emph{signal priors}.
-By adopting a certain image model, one assumes that the original image should induce a small value for a given model-based signal prior.
-Well-known priors in the literature include total variation (TV) prior \cite{rudin1992nonlinear}, sparsity prior \cite{elad2006image}, graph Laplacian regularizer \cite{pang2017graph}, {\it etc}.
+Image denoising is the most fundamental image restoration problem, which has been studied for decades.
+In order to regularize its ill-posed nature, a large body of works adopt \emph{signal priors}.
+By adopting a certain image model, one assumes that the original image should induce a small value for a given \emph{model-based} signal prior.
+Representative priors in the literature include non-local self-similarity \cite{buades2005non}, total variation (TV) prior \cite{rudin1992nonlinear}, sparsity prior \cite{elad2006image}, graph Laplacian regularizer \cite{pang2017graph}, {\it etc}.
+However, these works place their emphases to the removal of additive white Gaussian noise (AWGN), which is unrealistic and limits their applications in practice.
+In the real world, image noise stems from multiple sources, {\it e.g.}, thermal noise, shot noise, dark current noise, making it much more sophisticated than the ideal AWGN.